 To better comprehend the Trump phenomenon, I need to examine it from a symptoms point of view (1).
-After all, judging circumstances at face value leaves out all the underlying causative forces at play, and this just perpetuates my ignorance.
-First off, I see Donald Trump as mostly symptomatic of the devolution of the cooperative politics essential for maintaining a stable civilization.
-Cooperation and compromise have increasingly fallen out of favor in recent decades, with each side blaming the other.
-Secondly, I assume economic dysfunction accounts for much of this political instability.
+Simply judging circumstances at face value leaves out all the underlying causative forces at play, and this just perpetuates my ignorance.
+First, Trump is symptomatic of the deterioration of the cooperative politics essential for maintaining a stable civilization.
+Compromise has fallen out of favor in recent decades as each side vilifies the other.
+Secondly, economic dysfunction must also accounts for much of this political instability.

 The need for political stability has been critical ever since we gave up hunter gathering ways for agriculture and the civilized ways that make agriculture possible.
-Civilization is a man-made work-around for managing the larger populations that settled agricultural ways involved … a task the egalitarian nature of hunter-gatherer ways couldn’t manage.
-(See The Tradeoff) for a comprehensive look at this transition.)
+Civilization is a man-made social scheme for managing the larger populations that settled agriculture requires … a task the egalitarian nature of hunter-gatherer ways couldn’t manage.
+(See The Tradeoff, p.549)

 Civilization, unlike the hunter-gatherer way, has a predominantly hierarchical structure.
-This pyramidal form has a broad base of ‘worker bees’ ascending upward to the narrower top strata of ‘queen bees’.
+This pyramidal form has a broad base of ‘worker bees’ ascending upward to the narrower top strata of the ‘queen bee’.
 When there is sufficient faith and cooperation between the strata, the hierarchy has the Mandate of Heaven, as the ancient Chinese put it.
 When top and base lose trust in each other, the status quo crumbles and the ruling class top loses the Mandate of Heaven.
-Nothing disturbs a harmonious status quo more than economic dysfunction.
-In a hierarchical structure, responsibility for all this rests on the leadership of the ruling class, the top.
+Nothing disturbs this status quo more than economic dysfunction.
+In a hierarchical structure, responsibility for this rests on the ruling class, the top.
 You know… “The buck stops there”.

 Not knowing this knowing augments natural ignorance

-Natural ignorance is the ignorance of not knowing what the future may hold.
-This natural ignorance plays a role in keeping the ebb and flow of life in motion.
+Natural ignorance is the ignorance of not knowing the future.
+This plays a role in maintaining life’s ebb and flow.
 For example, the fortunes of a species will switch from surplus to scarcity when that species overeats; it will then suffer as circumstances rebalance.
-This is true, from a virus so aggressive that it decimates its host enough to threaten its survival, up to fishermen that decimate their fisheries.
+This is true, from a virus so aggressive that it decimates its host enough to threaten its survival, up to the fishermen that decimate their fisheries.

-The cognitive disease chapter 71 points out exacerbates our species innate ignorance.
-This disease confers on us a sense of certainty.
-We know what we know!
-That certainty keeps the fear of the unknown at bay and generally gives us a false sense of security.
-Chapter 16 hints at the results of such widespread blindness.
+The disease chapter 71 points out exacerbates this innate natural ignorance in our species.
+This disease allows us to think that we know what we know!
+That certainty dissipates an innate the fear of the unknown, which gives us a false sense of security.
+Chapter 16’s Not knowing the constant, rash actions lead to ominous results suggests the results of such widespread blindness.

-We’re now in the Anthropocene. (i.e. the current geological age beginning around 1700, and viewed as the period during which human activity began being the dominant influence).
+We’re now in the Anthropocene. (i.e. the current geological age beginning around 1700, and viewed as the period during which human activity began being a dominant influence in nature).
 The exponential technological advances occurring during this time greatly increase the role innate ignorance and our disease play in human destiny.
 The Great Depression, Hitler and WWII, global warming, nuclear bombs, the Cold War, Vietnam War, Iraq War, invasive species, and drug use, quickly come to mind.
-Fortunately, increasing human longevity should counterbalance this somewhat—long-term anyway.
-(See Don’t trust anyone under 60; And Then There Was Fire; Counterbalancing I.Q. and The Trade Off for more good news.)
+Fortunately, increasing human longevity should offset this somewhat—long-term anyway.
+(See Don’t trust anyone under 60, p.193; And Then There Was Fire, p.296; Counterbalancing I.Q., p.372; and The Trade Off, p.549, for more good news.)

 Back to the Mandate of Heaven

-Tribal instinct drives us to align ourselves to a group.
+Tribal instincts impel us to align ourselves to a group.
 This ties in with Buddha’s point, “The illusion of self originates and manifests itself in a cleaving to things”.
 In “cleaving” to our tribe, we bolster our self-identity.
-Moreover, the more insecure we feel, especially economic insecurity, the more we “cleave” to some ideal or thing to safeguard “the illusion of self”.
+Moreover, the more insecure we feel, the more we “cleave” to some ideal, person, or thing to safeguard “the illusion of self”.

 Politics is the glue that holds a civilization’s sub-tribes together.
 For us, this is the Yin and Yang of a two party system — Democrat and Republican.
 Picture that classic Yin Yang symbol; each side is connected to its opposite, and indeed revolves toward that opposite side.
 In life, when someone becomes utterly attached to one side of anything they lose their Mandate of Heaven, as it were.
-Imbalance follows naturally along with forces that drive re-balance.
+Unbalance follows naturally along with forces that help recover balance.

 Revolution and war have historically been the main way civilization rebalances economic dysfunction and the ensuing political imbalances.
 America has had a few rebalancing episodes already — the Revolutionary War and the Civil War.
 Let’s hope the Trump phenomenon is a sufficient wake-up call to nudge Democrats, Republicans and everyone else in between back to political sanity.
 Alas, much of that hinges on economic realities.
 It feels like a vicious circle; economic dysfunction causes political dysfunction, and political dysfunction does nothing to resolve economic dysfunction.
 Again, a mess made worse because the underlying dynamics are more profound than we can fully comprehend.
 Nature is in charge.